-Get several quotes and don’t forget to bargain.
+Get several quotes and don’t forget to negotiate.

-The 2014 Consumer Reports survey mentioned above revealed greater consumer satisfaction for policies purchased from dealers vs. third parties.
-So a good strategy might be to get a low ball offer from a third-party provider, then use it as leverage with the dealer.
+The 2014 Consumer Reports survey mentioned above revealed greater consumer satisfaction for policies purchased from dealers versus third parties.
+So a good strategy might be to get a low-ball offer from a third-party provider, then use it as leverage with the dealer.

 5. Will it buy you peace of mind?